web-platform-tests/rfcs/rfcs/test262_integration.md

 Running Test262 is **on by default**.

 - **Default Behavior:** `wpt run` will include Test262 tests by default, consistent with all other test types.
-- **Excluding Tests:** Users who wish to exclude Test262 (or any other type) can do so by specifying the types they _do_ want to run (e.g., `wpt run --test-types=testharness,reftest`).
+- **Excluding Tests:** Users who wish to exclude Test262 (or any other type) can do so by specifying the types they _do_ want to run (e.g., `wpt run --test-types=testharness reftest`).
 A dedicated `--exclude-test-types` flag may be added in the future.
 - **CI Integration:** CI systems will run Test262 tests by default.
 No special flags are needed to enable them.

 ## Alternatives Considered